Aandrew94/Projects-cpp/SimpleGame/README.md

 ## Task

-Create a basic fight game, in with a Hero will fight against one, two, or more enemy's per act.
+Create a basic fight game, in which a Hero will fight against one, two, or more enemy's per act.

 <br>